Why architects and engineers face negligence lawsuits

-Pay special attention to budget overruns, project delays, and other issues that could lead to financial loss for the client.
+Pay special attention to budget overruns, project delays, and other issues that could lead to a financial loss for your clients.

 Before you even begin a project, it’s critical that both you and your clients understand the costs, timeline, and scope of the project.
-Clear expectations and open client communication lower lawsuit risks.
+Clear expectations and open communications can reduce your lawsuit risks.

-The best way to make sure everyone’s on the same page from the start is with a detailed client contract.
-And including a “limitation of liability” clause is a good way to protect yourself.
+The best way to make sure everyone is on the same page from the start is with a detailed client contract, as well as including a “limitation of liability” clause to further protect yourself.

-Beyond setting expectations, you also need to keep your client in the loop.
+Beyond setting expectations, you also need to keep your clients in the loop.
 If your clients don't hear anything to the contrary, they'll expect your project to be on track and on budget.
-Make them aware of any problems you encounter and any steps you’re taking to fix them.
+Make them aware of any problems you encounter and all steps you’re taking to fix them.

-If a client complains, asks numerous questions, or voices concerns, address them promptly.
+If a client complains, asks numerous questions or voices concerns to address them promptly.
 Confrontation isn’t fun, and you may find yourself taking the blame, but your clients will appreciate directness and honesty.

 Whenever possible, document your company's communication with your clients.
-That includes issues they bring up and how you attempt to resolve them.
-Suing for engineering negligence is harder if you can show the court your responsiveness and clear steps you've taken.
+This includes issues they bring up and how you attempt to resolve them.
+Suing for engineering negligence is harder if you can show the court your responsiveness and the steps you've taken.

 If you try to take on too much, you're at a greater risk for lawsuits from dissatisfied clients.